Shaman, by Mike Sass for WoW TCG

 - Suggested for encounters: that require single-target snares.

 Another talent that modifies an existing Shaman ability, this replaces Earthbind totem with the former Elemental Shaman talent of Earthgrab.
+Note that Earthgrab is a root ability, which means that it will break after damaging attacks, at which point it will apply a slow to the previously rooted targets.

 - Suggested for encounters: that require AOE snares.